-Meanwhile, Selling and Administrative Expenses of ₱5.741 billion, up by 36% versus the ₱4.134 billion incurred in 2017, primarily because of the cost outlay of the new businesses.
+Selling and Administrative Expenses of ₱5.741 billion were up by 36% versus the ₱4.134 billion incurred in 2017, primarily because of the cost outlay of the new businesses.

-On the other hand, Other Net Non-operating Charges of ₱0.656 billion was 970% greater than the ₱0.061 billion incurred in 2017.
-This year includes ₱0.625 billion fair value gains on Investment Property while previous year's balance included ₱0.650 billion one-time gain on fair value of acquired asset.
-However, even excluding this one-time gain, 2018 Net Non-operating Charges still reflected a 80%, mainly due to the rise in borrowing rates as the Bangko Sentral ng Pilipinas (BSP) increased the benchmark rates three times or an equivalent of 1.75% in 2018.
+Meanwhile, Other Net Non-operating Charges of ₱0.656 billion were 970% greater than the ₱0.061 billion incurred in 2017, which included a ₱0.625 billion in fair value gains on Investment Property.
+This compared the 2017s ₱0.650 billion one-time gain on the fair value of acquired assets.
+Excluding such one-time gain, 2018 Net Non-operating Charges was higher by 80%, mainly due to the rise in borrowing rates as the Bangko Sentral ng Pilipinas (BSP) increased the benchmark rates three times or an equivalent of 1.75%, in 2018.
 Furthermore, additional debt service was incurred due to the acquisition of the new businesses which were funded by short-term debt.

-Despite the increases in both operating and non-operating expenses, the net income after tax of ₱2.767 billion, rose by 82% from 2017 re-stated level of ₱1.521 billion.
+Despite the increases in both operating and non-operating expenses, net income after tax of ₱2.767 billion increased by 82% from 2017's re-stated net income of ₱1.521 billion.